waynetheisinger/mowhelp/README.md

-Welcome to the MowTalk Project we look forward to working with you.
+Welcome to the MowHelp Project we look forward to working with you.

 ## Getting Started